MDBAuth/EWR_tool/README.md

 - Renamed MaxLevelRise to MaxLevelChange
 - Removed AnnualFlowSum and MinLevelRise column from parameter sheet
 - New format of objective mapping includes the adding of objective mapping back into the parameter sheet and one secondary dataframe (objective_reference.csv) in parameter metadata.
+- Removed ACT EWRs.
+These will be re-added once the ACT LTWP has been finalised
+- "EnvObj" has been changed to "EcoObj" for consistency purposes

 ### **Installation**